Kyrgyzstan Travel Advice

 Threat level: Medium

-The current travel safety advice is to be aware, as political unrest in rife throughout the country.
+The current general travel advice is to be aware, as political unrest is rife throughout the country.
 There have been some reports of terrorism in the country but the underlying threat is not immense.
 In 2015, the Kyrgyzstani security forces conducted a number of anti-terrorism operations which lead to the death of many suspects and some law enforcement officials too.

-You should remain vigilant around the country’s borders as these are often areas of dispute which can lead to clashes between countries along the border.
+The travel advice is that you should remain vigilant around the country’s borders as these are often areas of dispute, which can lead to clashes between countries along the border

 Protests and demonstrations frequently break out in the capital and around political buildings in the country, often with very little notice.
 Although many of these protests intend to be peaceful, they can often turn violent and aggressive so you should avoid such areas.